HP LaptopHP Pavilion 15

 No movement, NADA.
 The thing is stuck there.
 Is there anything keeping the cover in place except the 2 screws on it?

-I tried the card on the panel edges as well, nothing… maybe I will try a second time.
+I also tried the card on the panel edges, but nothing happened.
+Maybe I will try again.

 But god, such a complicated and crappy design.